 Do I need to take a ground school?

 You must pass a written test and a flight test to obtain a Private Pilot Certificate.
 (The FAA now administers the test via computer so it is now officially called a “knowledge test.”
 Those of us who have been at this awhile remember when it was a paper and pencil test and may still call it a written test.)
 You may decide how you wish to prepare for that written (excuse me, knowledge) test.
 You can simply buy some books and study on your own.
 An entire industry exists to provide you, for a price, with videos, CDs, and other learning aids to prepare you for the written test.
-A good ground school is perhaps the best way to prepare because you will not only learn the information required for the test but you will learn it in context.
+There are many aids online and even complete ground schools online, some for a significant price and a few for little or no cost.
+A good ground school, preferably live and in person, is the best way to prepare because you will not only learn the information required for the test but you will learn it in context.
 Note, I am speaking here of a good ground school.
-You will see advertised commercial ground schools, often weekend affairs, which promise to prepare you for the exam.
+You will see advertised ground schools, often weekend affairs, which promise to prepare you for the exam.
 They do that and nothing more.
 They teach specifically for the exam, in some cases literally drilling the actual questions ad nauseam.
 A good ground school will not only prepare you to answer the questions on the knowledge test but will help you understand the material and will bring you to understand aviation safety, how it is achieved and sustained.

 Where do I find a good ground school?